cfaife/smaller-docker-images/README.md

     docker image build -t my-image-alpine -f Dockerfile.alpine .

+### Simplifying the process via script

+There a shellscript named run.sh, which you can use to spin up everything all at once.

+WARNING: This will remove the all previous created contianers  and images

 # Result

 At the time that I built the images this was the outcome.